erizov/Professor/semester_16/lecture_111_data_engineering_advanced/stream_processing_advanced/univer.en.md

 ## Algorithm Definition

-Stream Processing Advanced is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Stream Processing Advanced is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Stream Processing Advanced is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Stream Processing Advanced works by processing data sequentially according to specific rules and algorithms.

 ## Application in Data Engineering / Data Governance